 Where is the Caps Lock on a Google Chromebook?

 On Google Chromebooks, the Caps Lock key is replaced with the Search Key.
-To turn Caps Lock on and off on a Google Chromebook press the Alt key and Search Key at the same time.
+To turn Caps Lock on and off on, press the Alt key and Search Key at the same time.
 See our Search Key page for further information and an example of this key.